-

 A nonprofit entity that provides elementary or secondary education that incorporates an adopted curriculum designed to meet basic educational goals.

-Educators who provide dyslexia instruction are called PDIs.
-They are not required to hold a specific license or be certified as a special educator when serving a student who also receives special education and related services if that provider is the most appropriate person to offer dyslexia instruction.
-These educators must at a minimum have additional documented dyslexia training aligned to 19 TAC §74.28(c) and must deliver the instruction with fidelity.
+Educators who provide dyslexia instruction are called providers of dyslexia instruction (PDIs).
+These individuals are not required to hold a specific license or be certified as a special educator when serving a student who also receives special education and related services if that provider is the most appropriate person to offer dyslexia instruction.
+These educators must have additional documented dyslexia training and must deliver the instruction with fidelity.
 This includes training in critical, evidence-based components of dyslexia instruction such as phonological awareness, sound-symbol association, syllabication, orthography, morphology, syntax, reading comprehension, and reading fluency.
 In addition, they must deliver multisensory instruction that simultaneously uses all learning pathways to the brain, is systematic and cumulative, is explicitly taught, uses diagnostic teaching to automaticity, and includes both analytic and synthetic approaches.

 A substance or medication intended to have an altering effect on perception, emotion, or behavior.